NHOrus/srwq-compilation/disc-2/episode-02.md

 You look at the notes on the table.
 It's pretty much all in Japanese or Mathematics symbols, so you turn back to Kaijo.

-"Ok, so...What do we got?"
+"Ok, so...
+What do we got?"

 "In what way, exactly?"

 "In firepower, of course!!
 You can't expect to take on monsters with cute uniforms and a loose recruitment policy.
 How many PTs you got, air support, carriers, moon rockets.
 Whatever we got, I want to know."

-"Alright...G-Force isn't very long established, only a few months, and its still working out the logistics issues."
+"Alright...
+G-Force isn't very long established, only a few months, and its still working out the logistics issues."

 Chouko points a finger.
 "Like the proper base shaped like G?"